Information regarding course registration and waiting list:

 You can find all courses available to incoming exchange students in our “Course Catalog", including the course descriptions.

-For orientation purposes, you can also view the courses that were offered in previous semesters, but please note that not all courses are offered every semester.
+For orientation purposes, you can view the courses that were offered in previous semesters, but please note that not all courses are offered every semester.
 You will be able to check the availability of courses prior to registration.

 Course numbers have a purely administrative purpose and change every semester.